 Responsive vs static web design

-Static web design is quite a useful method to consider when the user utilises a similar browsing environment.
+Static web design is quite a useful method to consider when the user utilizes a similar browsing environment.
 Static web design is also budget-friendly and can provide immediate results when it comes to website prototypes.
-However, because static web designs don’t change, creating a horrible browsing experience for users today.
+However, static web designs don’t change, creating a horrible browsing experience for users today.

-Responsive web design, on the other hand, provides an optimal viewing and browsing experience whether it is from a 4 inch android mobile, iPad mini or a 32-inch TV display.
-As the above comparison reflects, the best responsive websites utilise fluid grids and flexible images to alter the design of the website and render it according to the width of the browser.
+Responsive web design, on the other hand, provides an optimal viewing and browsing experience whether it is from a 4-inch Android mobile, iPad mini, or a 32-inch TV display.
+As the above comparison reflects, the best responsive websites utilize fluid grids and flexible images to alter the design of the website and render it according to the width of the browser.
 For a designer, responsive web design fit the bill perfectly as one can seamlessly tailor the interface and browsing experience of a website across multiple devices and platforms based on their target audience.